LuPro/lupro.github.io/blog_sources/nav_gestures.md

 Even though I have a course on filter design at Uni, I never said I was any good at it.
 I mean, I'm okay enough, but not good enough to explain this filter better than [Wikipedia does](https://en.wikipedia.org/wiki/Exponential_smoothing).
 The upshot of it is: It is a filter that does not need to store the entire history it tries to filter (*no ugly array of values to iterate through: check*), it is essentially a low pass filter (*filters out transient spikes in movement speed: check*) and it can be implemented in essentially 30 lines of code in a single function without any loops (*not overcomplicated and bloated: check*).

 In fact, the EWMA filter is just a single formula that takes the previous filtered velocity, the current speed in the last time step (~frame) and a magic smoothing factor and spits out the filtered velocity updated with the newest sensor values.
+So that's just two lines for the actual filter (1 per axis) and some boilerplate.
 Neat!

 ### Magic smoothing factor

-Usually you'd pick a smoothing factor based on knowing the sampling rate of the system and what time constant you want your filter to be.
-To emulate the moving averages I found elsewhere I picked a time constant of 30ms.
-This (very roughly) means when, starting from 0, a sudden input value is applied to the filter, it will reach ~63% of the input after 30ms - and after another 30ms it will have reached ~90%.
+Usually you'd pick a smoothing factor based on the sampling rate of your system and your desired time constant.
+To emulate the behavior of moving averages I found elsewhere I picked a time constant of 30ms.
+This (very roughly) means, when starting from 0, a sudden input value is applied to the filter, it will reach ~63% of the input after 30ms - and after another 30ms it will have reached ~90%.
 This is roughly in line with an "proper" moving average with a window of 60-70ms.

-The problem we now have is that we don't have a fixed sampling interval - we get new gesture positions whenever KWin deems fit to give us some (which might be seconds apart if the user doesn't move the finger).
+The problem we now have is that we don't have a fixed sampling interval - we get new gesture positions whenever KWin deems fit to give us some (which might be seconds apart if the user doesn't move the finger for a while).
 Sooooo what now?
 If we get a very long timescale our "roughly equivalent to a 60ms moving average" goes right out of the window.

-Well, luckily with one simple formula we can calculate our smoothing factor based on a desired time constant and a certain sampling rate which we can call every time we get a new value:
+Well, luckily with one simple formula we can calculate our smoothing factor based on a desired time constant and a certain sampling interval which we can call every time we get a new value:

 ```
 smoothing_factor = 1 - exp(-delta_time/desired_time_constant)
 ```

-(Maybe someday I'll add a LaTeX parser to the blog.
+(*Maybe someday I'll add a LaTeX parser to the blog.
 Or I just copy in a screenshot.
-We'll see)
+We'll see*)

 Now there is one remaining problem: As a self-respecting microcontroller dev who absolutely knows he is not restricted by a 16MHz CPU without a floating point arithmetic unit, but still cannot shake old habits having `e` to the power of a floating point number in that formula hurts.